P. L. Travers: In England

 On 9 February 1924, Travers left Australia for England, settling in London.
 She only revisited Australia once, in the 1960s.
 For four years she wrote poetry for the Irish Statesman, beginning while in Ireland in 1925 when Travers met the poet George William Russell (who wrote under the name "Æ") who, as editor of the Statesman, accepted some of her poems for publication.
-Through Russell, whose kindness towards younger writers was legendary, Travers met W. B. Yeats, Oliver St. John Gogarty and other Irish poets who fostered her interest in and knowledge of world mythology.
+Through Russell, whose kindness towards younger writers was extensive, Travers met W. B. Yeats, Oliver St. John Gogarty and other Irish poets who fostered her interest in and knowledge of world mythology.

 After visiting Fontainebleau in France, Travers met George Ivanovich Gurdjieff, an occultist, of whom she became a "disciple".
 Around the same time she was taught by Carl Gustav Jung in Switzerland.
 In 1931, she moved with her friend Madge Burnand from their rented flat in London to a thatched cottage in Sussex.
 There, in the winter of 1933, she began to write Mary Poppins.
-During the 1930s, Travers reviewed drama for The New English Weekly and published the book Moscow Excursion (1934).
+During the 1930s, Travers reviewed drama for The New English Weekly and - following a visit to the Soviet Union in 1932 - published the book Moscow Excursion (1934).
 Mary Poppins was published that year with great success.
 Many sequels followed.

 During the Second World War, Travers worked for the British Ministry of Information, spending five years in the US, publishing I Go by Sea, I Go by Land in 1941.
 At the invitation of her friend John Collier, the US Commissioner of Indian Affairs, Travers spent two summers living among the Navajo, Hopi and Pueblo peoples, studying their mythology and folklore.
 Travers moved back to England at the end of the war, where she continued writing.
 She moved into 50 Smith Street, Chelsea, London, which is commemorated with an English Heritage blue plaque.
 She returned to the US in 1965 and became writer-in-residence at Radcliffe College from 1965 to 1966 and at Smith College in 1966 and lecturing at Scripps College in 1970.
 She published various works and edited Parabola: the Magazine of Myth and Tradition from 1976 to her death.

 Mary Poppins

-As early as 1926, Travers published a short story, "Mary Poppins and the Match Man", which introduced the nanny character of Mary Poppins and Bert the street artist.
-Published in London in 1934, Mary Poppins, the children's book, was Travers's first literary success.
+In 1926, Travers published a short story, "Mary Poppins and the Match Man", for The Sun newspaper, in Christchurch, New Zealand, which introduced the nanny character of Mary Poppins and Bert the street artist.
+Published in London in 1934, the children's book Mary Poppins was Travers' first literary success.
 Seven sequels followed, the last in 1988, when Travers was 89.

 While appearing as a guest on BBC Radio 4's radio programme Desert Island Discs in May 1977, Travers revealed that the name "M. Poppins" originated from childhood stories that she contrived for her sisters, and that she was still in possession of a book from that era with this name inscribed within.
-Travers's great aunt, Helen Morehead, who lived in Woollahra, Sydney, and used to say "Spit spot, into bed," is a likely inspiration for the character.
+Travers's great-aunt, Helen Morehead, who lived in Woollahra, Sydney, and used to say "Spit spot, into bed," is a likely inspiration for the character.